 When you are constantly stressed, your body goes into fight or flight mode.

-This is a likely aftermath of our early survival days when we had to deal with the hungry salivating sabretooth tiger.
+This is likely the aftermath of our early survival days when we had to deal with the hungry salivating sabretooth tiger.
 (Is this 100% accurate?
 Probably not, but work with me here…).

 You can imagine all the blood leaving your brain and going into your muscles to take action.
 And while there might not be any sabretooth tigers around today, we still respond in the same way to any stressful situations.